dougeby/IntuneDocs/intune/apps-inc-exl-assignments.md

 ---
 # required metadata

-title: Including and excluding app assignments
+title: Include and exclude app assignments
 titlesuffix: "Azure portal"
 description: "Learn how you can use Intune to include and exclude app assignments."
 keywords: